 Also, spend some time thinking about the right timeline for your organization to apply.
 Reach out to MPF staff if needed to discuss the right timeline for your organization.

-All deadlines and review dates remain same in future years.
+Please note: These application and report dates will remain the same for each cycle in future years.

 Only completed applications from eligible organizations will be considered for funding during their home cycle.
 Applicants that miss reporting and application deadlines will be asked to wait a year before applying.
 Strict adherence to these deadlines is critical to ensure the agency can apply for support annually.